kaisummers/PHP-accessKey/README.md

 # PHP intEncode
-The PHP intEncode class is a very simple substitution cypher, used to encode and decode whole numbers into obsfucated strings.
-Good for obsfucating db id's.
+The PHP intEncode class is a very simple substitution cypher, used to encode and decode whole numbers into obfuscated strings.
+Good for obfuscating db id's.

 # Example Usage
 // Include class file containing PHP intEncode